Bridges, Hornets hold off short-handed Lakers, 117-114

-Russell Westbrook scored 35 points for the Lakers, but missed a potential winning 3-pointer with 0.7 seconds left.
+Lakers coach Frank Vogel said he had no problem with Westbrook’s shot selection.

+“The hottest guy in the gym has the ball in his hands ready to make a play,” Vogel said.
+“He was 3 for 6 from the 3 in the second half and went for the win.
+He knocks that down, we’re talking about one hell of a win.
+It just didn’t go down for us.
+Russell was spectacular in that second half.
+He just really willed our team into an opportunity to steal one on the road.”

-LeBron James missed his second straight game because of left knee soreness, and Anthony Davis did not play due to right wrist soreness.
-Lakers coach Frank Vogel said he held out his star center as a precautionary measure after Davis scored 31 points in a loss at Philadelphia on Thursday night.
+James missed his second straight game because of left knee soreness, and Davis did not play due to right wrist soreness.
+Vogel said he held out his star center as a precautionary measure after Davis scored 31 points in a loss at Philadelphia on Thursday night.

 LaMelo Ball and Terry Rozier each had 20 points for the Hornets.
 Carmelo Anthony added 19 points for the Lakers, and rookie Austin Reaves had 16.